Customize QuickBooks 2014 Invoices with the Layout Designer Tool

 Changing fonts: You can change the font used for the selected object by clicking the Properties button, clicking the Text tab of the Properties dialog box, and then clicking the Font button that appears on this tab.
 QuickBooks displays the Example dialog box.
 The Example dialog box lets you choose a font; font style; a point size; and special effects, such as strikeout, underlining, and color.

-Adjusting margins: If you click the Margins button, QuickBooks displays the Margins dialog box, which includes Top, Bottom, Left, and Right text boxes that you use to specify the margin around the invoice.
+Adjusting margins: If you click the Margins button, QuickBooks displays the Margins dialog box (not shown), which includes Top, Bottom, Left, and Right text boxes that you use to specify the margin around the invoice.
 The default or initial margin settings equal half an inch.

 Center a selected object on an invoice form by clicking the Center button to activate the Layout Designer.
 You can click the Zoom In and Zoom Out buttons to see more or less detail.
 If you want to undo your most recent change, click Undo, or click the Redo button to undo your last undo option.